 怕 (pà) to be afraid / to fear / to dread

 The variant of 心 (xīn) can be seen here alongside the phonetic character 白 (bái) meaning white.
 Together they literally mean ‘white heart’ referring to ‘lack of courage’.

 To understand this character more fully, we should turn to its traditional counterpart 憶 (yì).
-The phonetic side of the character refers to the ‘intention of thought’, so when the additional 心 (xīn) is added to become a reflection, or memory.
+The phonetic side of the character refers to the ‘intention of thought’, so when the additional 心 (xīn) is added to become a reflection or memory.

-Old forms of this character showed a hand holding a hammer or bow preparing to shoot and arrow.
+Old forms of this character showed a hand holding a hammer or bow preparing to shoot an arrow.
 This combined with the 心 (xīn) radical suggests that quickness depends on the mind and heart.

 The Chinese Character for Love

-Finally I would like to look at 1 character that in its simplified version, no longer contains the 心 radical.
-The character for love and affection 爱 (ài) demonstrates a modern approach to notion of love, focusing more on friendship and co-operation, than love.
+Finally, I would like to look at 1 character that in its simplified version, no longer contains the 心 radical.
+The character for love and affection 爱 (ài) demonstrates a modern approach to the notion of love, focusing more on friendship and co-operation, than love.
 The traditional character 愛 (ài) is made up of three parts: ‘breathe into’, the ‘heart’ and ‘gracious motion’.
 The simplified form combines the hand with the character for friendship to suggest a more realistic or even cynical viewpoint of love.